Myanmar Earthquake Relief | Veterinarians Without Borders

 Myanmar Earthquake Relief

-Help Animals and Communities Affected by the Myanmar Earthquake
+Help Communities and Animals Affected by the Earthquake in Myanmar

 On March 28, a 7.7-magnitude earthquake struck Myanmar, leaving millions of people and animals in crisis.
 The destruction is widespread—families displaced, infrastructure devastated, and over 3.6 million hectares of livestock impacted.
 In Mandalay, Sagaing, and Magway—regions where livestock are a lifeline for food security and income—communities are struggling to recover.